Structure, Functionality, and Bioceramics - Design Principles for High Performance

 from scipy.stats import linregress

-# β: Heating rate [K/min]
+# β: heating rate [K/min]

-# Tp: Peak temperature [K]
+# Tp: peak temperature [K]

-# Slope = -Ea/R
+# slope = -Ea/R

 # Experimental data (DSC peak temperatures at different heating rates)